qupath/qupath-docs/docs/deep/wsinfer.md

 Inside the local models directory, every model should be contained in a subdirectory.
 The subdirectory name becomes the model name in the model selection menu.
 Inside it, there will be:

-- the model in Torchscript format, with the name `torchscript_model.pt`;
+- the model in Torchscript format, with the name `torchscript_model.pt`, and
 - a `config.json` file, as explained [here](https://wsinfer.readthedocs.io/en/latest/user_guide.html#use-your-own-model).
 An example of config file is shown [here](https://github.com/SBU-BMI/wsinfer/issues/221).

 Thus, the structure of the models directory could be as follows: